ChengLong/ansible-playbook-template/README.md

-Ansible Seed
+Ansible Playbook Template
 ---

-This is a tempalte playbook to get you started using Ansible to config your boxes.
+This is a playbook template to get you started using Ansible to config your boxes.

 Usage
 ---